 31. Water shoes

 Pack a pair of good water shoes to wear around the pool and during water activities.
-For certain shore excursion you’ll need Aqua Shoes, check them on Amazon.
+For certain shore excursion you’ll need Aqua Shoes, check them all here.

 A belt doubles up as collar support for keeping your dress shirt’s collar stiff by preventing it from collapsing under the weight of other items in your suitcase.